 The fax system requires that the document be in a PDF format.

-Attach the PDF file to an email with an address in this format: 1<number>@faxhd.com
+Attach the PDF file to an email with TO: address in this format: 1<number>@faxhd.com

 Receiving a fax

-Inbound faxes are sent to the following email addresses in PDF format:
+Inbound faxes are sent to the defined email addresses in PDF format:

 They are not saved on the server.

 Disconnect the data cable from the internet port on the back of the phone.

 Insert the dongle into the usb port on the top back of phone.

 The message “Wi-Fi adapter has been added, scanning the available wireless network right now?”